-All forms of authentication typically include one of these three approaches:
+All forms of authenticating people rely on one or more of these 3 approaches:

 Something You Know